changesets/changesets/.changeset/afraid-dots-know.md

 "@changesets/pre": patch
 ---

-Fixed an issue with not being to reenter exited pre mode.
+Fixed an issue with not being able to reenter exited pre mode.